Terraced Terrain Generator (TTG)

 The package contains three samples:

-• Display: this sample generates five hand-picked terrains with different characteristics.
+• Display: this sample generates hand-picked terrains with different characteristic.
 It’s a great display of how the materials used by the terrains might influence its mood.
-This sample was used to generate the looping GIF at the top of this page.
+It contains 2 scenes: “Display 1.0” contains terrains that could be generated using TTG 1.X and “Display 2.X” contains terrains that can be generated using TTG 2.X.
+This last scene was used to generate the banner image at the top of this page.

 To import the samples, open the Package Manager and select TTG in the packages list.
 Then find the Samples section on the right panel, and click on the “Import” button right next to the sample you would like to import.
 Once importing is finished, navigate to the Assets/Samples/Terraced Terrain Generator folder.
 Finally, open and play the scene from the sample you would like to test.